Anteru/nsl/Readme.md

 (original author: Matthäus G. Chajdas)

-`nsl` is a source-to-source compiler aimed at providing a meta-shading-language which will eventually get compiled to HLSL, GLSL and plain C. The main goal is flexibility and easy hacking.
+`nsl` is a toy programming language to explore various compilation techniques.
+It's meant to be easy to hack on, first and foremost, which is why it's written in Python, and makes extensive use of passes and visitors for processing.

 License
 -------